shiomar1108/InterviewNotes/AUTOSAR/diag_stack.md

   - Check for message format.
   - Assemble part of the response.
   - Service implementation.
 ### FIM (Function Inhibition Manager):
+- Calculates and summarizes permission/inhibition conditions.
 - Inhibition of particular functionalities of software components based on evenet status.
 - Uses FID (Function Identifier).
-- FID is assigned to SWC.
+- FID is assigned to SW-C.
 - Based on event estatus, FID's status is derived and whcih will decide whether to execute the functionality or not.
+- 2 Mechanism:
+  - Polling -> Not really useful / Default.
+  - Trigger -> Better option / Most used.
 ### DET (Development Error Trace):
 - Only for development.
 - Provide APIs to report an error.
 - Each error has a number.
 - Each module define their information about DET.
+- Should be disable in production.
+- Helpful:
+  - Set breakpoint in `Det_ReportError` function.